finance calculator

 How it works

-For the transfer, we add the upfront transfer fee to the balance, apply the promo APR for the promo period, then the post-promo APR after.
-Payments stay the same, and we total interest and months to payoff.
+For the transfer scenario, we add the upfront transfer fee to the starting balance, then simulate the same monthly payment: first using the promo APR for the promo period, and then the post‑promo APR until payoff.

-Savings = interest on current card − interest on transfer card; months saved = current payoff months − transfer payoff months.
+Savings (or loss) = total interest on the current card − total interest on the transfer card.
+Months saved = payoff months on the current card − payoff months on the transfer card.

 Formula